 What Is a Penetration Test?

-A penetration test is a structured security assessment where a certified tester (OSCP, CREST, CompTIA PenTest+) simulates real attacker behavior against your application.
+A penetration test is a structured security assessment where a certified tester (OSCP, CREST, or CompTIA PenTest+) simulates real attacker behavior against your application.
 The tester studies how your product works, identifies where security controls are weak or missing, and attempts to exploit those weaknesses the same way an attacker would.

 The difference between a pentest and running a scanner: a scanner checks for known vulnerabilities using pattern matching.
 A pentester understands your business logic and tests whether your access controls, payment flows, role permissions, and API boundaries actually enforce what they should.